hejsaga/uxf23-react/README.md

-# uxf23-react
+# JS fundamentals and React
-A repository dedicated to learning React for UXF23
+A repository dedicated to learning React for UXF23.